 Isaac O'Brien attended Laurelhill Community College, Lisburn, and has had a long-standing interest in theatre, but in recent years has found himself being increasingly drawn to the process of developing a show’s aesthetic in terms of set, costume and props.
 He completed his work experience in Year 12 with Kabosh Theatre Company, which solidified his future aspirations to have a career in theatre.
 One of his proudest achievements is the nomination for ‘Best Supporting Youth Performance’ from the National Operatic and Dramatic Association for his role in the Lisnagarvey Youth Operatic Society’s production of Little Shop of Horrors in 2018.
 In Year 12, when his school staged Little Shop of Horrors he was able not only to reprise his role as Orin the Dentist but to design and create, not only his own costume, but two puppets and one costume to represent the man-eating plant ‘Audrey Two’.
 Working independently to design and create the puppets and costumes he thoroughly enjoyed seeing his creations ‘come to life’ on stage.
 He holds a Musical Theatre Diploma from the London College of Music.

 Aaron Ferguson, a former pupil at Belfast Royal Academy, is a recent graduate in Drama from Queen's University Belfast.
 He has performed in the Bruiser Theatre Company and Queen's University co-production of Franz Kafka’s The Trial.
 He has been an active member of the University's drama society, Queen’s University Players, performing in eight full length plays as well as a radio play.
 He has trained with Bruiser Theatre Company, taking part in both their Graduate and Arts Academy actor training programs over several summers.
-Through Queen’s University Players, he attended the Irish Student Drama Awards Festival in both 2019 and 2021, being nominated for Best Actor this year for his role as Peter in Steven Shapiro’s The Waiting Room.
+Through Queen’s University Players, he attended the Irish Student Drama Awards Festival in both 2019 and 2021, being nominated for Best Actor in 2021 for his role as Peter in Steven Shapiro’s The Waiting Room.

 Anna Murphy attended Our Lady’s Grammar School, Newry, and is a drama student at Bristol Old Vic Theatre School.
 As a member of the Shelley Lowry School of Speech and Drama, she has performed throughout Northern Ireland, most recently in a devised play, Eighty-Nine, depicting the tragic events of the Armagh Rail Disaster of 1889.
 In 2012, she played Chloe in the BBC primetime drama, At Water's Edge, directed by Terry Loane.
 In 2017, she played the role of Tara/The Ghost of Christmas Past in the film, The Man Who Invented Christmas, directed by Bharat Nalluri.
 The opportunity to work alongside such established actors as Dan Stevens, Christopher Plummer and Jonathon Pryce, as well as having an insight to the life of a working actor made her want to pursue acting as a career and develop her skills further.
 She is represented by Jane Epstein of Independent Talent, London.

 Chloe Campbell, a former pupil of Sullivan Upper School, Holywood, is a drama student at Guildford School of Acting where she has played parts as varied as Viola in Twelfth Night and Sonya in Uncle Vanya and even a 6-year-old in Blue Remembered Hills.
 She has studied the Meisner Technique and has found it exciting in the way it allows an actor to explore being present in the moment of performance.
-She also performed a self-written spoken word piece about mental health at the Vault Festival in London and was recently chosen to perform a piece about the relationship between Northern Ireland and England in the GSA Morag Morris Spoken Word event, which has been recorded for broadcast.
+She also performed a self-written spoken word piece about mental health at the Vault Festival in London and was chosen to perform a piece about the relationship between Northern Ireland and England in the GSA Morag Morris Spoken Word event, which has been recorded for broadcast.
 Chloe is a member of the National Youth Theatre.

 Kevin Canavan was educated at St Patrick's Academy, Dungannon, and has been involved in a wide range of amateur theatre productions including Juno and the Paycock, Death of a Salesman, The Crucible, An Ideal Husband, The Proposal and A Taste of Honey.
 He is currently a member of the Lyric Drama Studio, playing the title role in Dracula and has enjoyed working with a range of professional facilitators including BBC Radio 4’s Zeb Soanes, Michael Corbidge (Text Artist at the Royal Shakespeare Company), David Calvert (Kids in Control) and David Quinn from Amadan Theatre Ensemble.
 Earlier this year, he was invited to perform a reading of The Blind Poet’s Vision of Spring with the Ulster Orchestra as part of their online Spring project.
 For the Lyric, he has performed a reading from the James Joyce short story, The Dead and taken part in an audio recording of Arlene Hutton’s play, Last Train to Nibroc.